rzadvornov/Cypress-Challenges/README.md

 # Cypress E2E Testing with TypeScript

 A comprehensive end-to-end testing framework using Cypress with TypeScript support for robust and maintainable test automation.
+This project includes both UI and API testing capabilities with Cucumber BDD integration and Cypress Cloud CI/CD pipeline.

 ## Table of Contents